 Heather was first introduced to the benefits of canine rehabilitation and massage when her 6 year old Pointer (Blue) experienced a serious neurological issue following surgery.
-Blue was unable to position her rear paw pad down, and was walking on a clubbed foot.
+Blue’s paw righting reflex was compromised, and she was knuckling.
 The condition took many weeks to improve, but eventually with regular exercise and support Blue gained full mobility.

 Heather is a graduate of the Northwest School of Animal Massage in Washington State, where she studied Anatomy, Physiology, Kinesiology, Gait and Movement Analysis and First Aid under the school’s founder, Lola Michelin.

 Heather is a long standing supporter of the Toronto Humane Society and volunteer at the Etobicoke Humane Society.

 Heather founded Flow Canine Wellness in West Toronto in 2016 and provides mobile canine massage therapy services.